 - (1) Rupee Term Loan of State Bank of India (U.P.
 Govt.
-SEFASU Loan) is secured by first charge on entire fixed assets of the company, present and future, on pari passu basis with other term lenders. - (2) Rupee Term Loan of State Bank of India (GECL) is secured by second charge on entire fixed assets and second charge on current assets of the company, present and future, on pari passu basis with other term lenders and personal guarantee of three directors. - (3) Rupee Term Loan of Punjab National Bank (Car Loan) is secured by first charge on car financed. - (4) Rupee Term Loan, Common Covid 19 Emergency Credit Line loan (CCECL), from State Bank of India and Punjab National Bank are secured by way of hypothecation and pari passu first charge on stocks of sugar, molasses, consumable stores / spares, industrial alcohal, book debts and other current assets of the company, second pari passu charge with other working capital lenders on entire fixed assets and all other movable and immovable assets of the company (existing & future) and personal guarantee of three Directors.
+SEFASU Loan) is secured by first charge on entire fixed assets of the company, present and future, on pari passu basis with other term lenders. - (2) Rupee Term Loan of State Bank of India (GECL) is secured by second charge on entire fixed assets and second charge on current assets of the company, present and future, on pari passu basis with other term lenders. - (3) Rupee Term Loan of Punjab National Bank (Car Loan) is secured by first charge on car financed. - (4) Rupee Term Loan of State Bank of India and HDFC Bank are secured by exclusive first charge on refinery assets and pari passu first charge on entire fixed assets and second charge on current assets of the company, present and future, on pari passu basis with other term lenders and personal guarantee of a director.

-Terms of Repayment (Rs. in lakhs)
+Terms of Repayment